benmvp/slides/2020/jsconfhi/perfect-lib.md

   * These aren't allowed in TypeScript
   * So writing types could be challenging or impossible
 - Visual Studio Code has great integrations with TypeScript too!
+- TypeScript also gives us modern JavaScript so it's a win for us too!

 =====
 <!-- .slide: data-background="url(../../img/perfect-lib/katka-pavlickova-Sf5Q7Ljjf58-volkswagen-beetles-unsplash.jpg) no-repeat center" data-background-size="cover" -->